SarveshPatil99/show-and-tell/README.md

 	[1M iterations checkpoint file](https://drive.google.com/open?id=1lOf3kEzM4aI_a9NmogosID4WQMIOTdEp)

-	Put the files inside the folder named 'model'
+	Put the files inside the folder named 'model'.
+Maker sure to download all 3 files.

 4) Install [Git](https://git-scm.com/) if you haven't already.
-Open the show-and-tell folder, and press right-click -> Git Bash here
+Open the show-and-tell folder, and press right-click -> Git Bash here.

 	Now, in the opened command terminal, type the following: